What is social engineering?

 Phishing attacks exploit human error to harvest credentials or spread malware, usually via infected email attachments or links to malicious websites.

-Types of social engineering attacks include:
+Types of social engineering attacks:

 BEC (business email compromise)